Burp Suite vs. OWASP ZAP: The most popular tools for web application security assessments

 Procedure with Burp Suite

-After we have done this, we simply click "Submit" on our rating that we want to submit.
-Now Burp will show us the individual requests that were intercepted and we can manually forward them to the server using the "Forward" button.
-We do this until we get to the request where we want our rating to be submitted.
+After we have done this, we simply click on the rating that we want to give.Submit“.
+Burp now shows us the individual requests that were intercepted and we can forward them to the server manually using the "Forward" button.
+We do this until we get to the request where our review should be submitted.
 This then looks like this:

-The evaluation as a post request to the website
+The rating as a post request to the website

-We can now process this request.
-We now change the user ID from 3 to 2 (this ID belongs to the user Jim) change the rating from 2 to 4 and the displayed e-mail address from "***nder@juice-sh.op", which belongs to our user Bender, now to "jim@juice-sh.op".
-Thus, it is displayed that Jim had submitted the rating and the rating is also linked to his user ID.
+We can now do this request Bearbeiten.
+Now let's change the user ID from 3 to 2 (this ID belongs to user Jim) change the rating from 2 to 4 and the displayed email address from "***nder@juice-sh.op" which goes to belongs to our user Bender, now to "jim@juice-sh.op".
+This shows that Jim gave the rating and the rating is also linked to his user ID.

-As before, in the highlighted box we see our rating as Bender with a rating of 2 and the comment "Everything is bad", which then looks like this after modifying it:
+As before, in the highlighted box we see our rating as a bender with a rating of 2 and the comment "Everything is bad", which then looks like this after editing:

-Now we can simply forward them using the "Forward" button until everything is submitted.
-Then we can view our manipulated rating on the website.
+Now we can simply use the "Forward“ Forward button until everything is submitted.
+We can then view our manipulated rating on the website.

 The result